Hadidata/azure-databricks-deployment/README.md

-# Azure Databricks Simple Deployment #
+# Azure Databricks Simple Deployment

 This repository contains code to create an Azure Databricks workspace with supporting infrastructure to allow the creation of ELT workflows.
-For a more detalied breakdown of how to code works and its implentation: [link]
+For a more detalied breakdown of how to code works and its implentation: (add links)

 The following are created in addition to the Databricks workspace.
 - A Databricks cluster autenticated to a storage account